ansible/community-docs/integration_tests_quick_start_guide.rst

 Quick-start integration testing guide
 *************************************

-This guide describes all steps needed to add integration tests for your changes.
+This guide describes all steps needed to add integration tests for your changes to a collection.

 .. contents:: Topics

 Basics
 ======

+[DRAFT POINTS NEED TO BE EXPLAINED BRIEFLY:]
+- Brief notion of integration tests.
+- Mention ``ansible-test``.
+- How they basically works within Ansible (e.g. these are roles with tasks checked by assert statement on expected outcome, blah blah).
+- Don't put references to the ansible integration testing doc here to NOT distruct and to NOT terrify newbies.

 Note: If there are any difficulties with writing / running integration tests or you are not sure if the case can be covered, feel free to submit your pull request without the tests.
 If needed, other contributors can help you with them later.